 Email services also handle the html and text portions of emails correctly.
 They make it easy to add opt out links to your emails.
 These are things that can be done manually, but again it’s more work.

-At Solid we often lean on Mailgun, but there are many services to choose from.
+At Solid Digital we often lean on Sendgrid, but there are many services to choose from.
 Take some time to compare pricing and functionality among services like Mailgun, Amazon SES, Sendgrid, Mandrill by Mailchimp, Postmark, Sparkpost, and many more.

 Here are some of the questions you should ask when picking a service: